mkhan45/self-driving-car-sim/README.md

 This requires git lfs to be installed.
 AFAIK, the windows version of git comes with git lfs, but on linux and probably MacOS you need to install it separately.

+## Building for AMP (tested only on Linux but will probably work everywhere)

+1. Go to file > build settings
+2. Uncheck all the scenes except LauncherScene and LakeTrackTraining and LakeTrackAutonomous
+3. Click Build

+Building will take a long time and make your computer quite slow while doing so.

 ## Welcome to Udacity's Self-Driving Car Simulator

 This simulator was built for [Udacity's Self-Driving Car Nanodegree](https://udacity.com/drive), to teach students how to train cars how to navigate road courses using deep learning.
 See more [project details here](https://github.com/udacity/CarND-Behavioral-Cloning-P3).